FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Hyonwon Hu:**

 - Title: Crazy Demon
-- Martial Arts: Asura Dark Heaven Blade, Hyonwon Clan Heaven Shattering Blade
+- Martial Arts: Asura Blood Heaven Blade, Heaven Splitting Blade, Earth Shattering Blade
 - Once a famed hero and genius of the Hyonwon Clan, he got himself into trouble by accidentally killing some of his opponents during his Hundred Duels Trial to perfect his unique martial art, the Asura Dark Heaven Blade.
 Later on, he was framed for the genocide of his own clan by the Blood Cult and had his title changed from the Heaven Shattering Blade to the Crazy Demon.

 **Moyong Hon:**